karmaniverous/stan/docs-src/cli-examples.md

 # CLI usage & examples

 This page documents all CLI options and shows practical examples.
-STAN’s CLI honors phase‑scoped defaults from your configuration (opts.cliDefaults) when flags are omitted; see “Config‑driven defaults” below.
+STAN’s CLI honors phase‑scoped defaults from your configuration (cliDefaults) when flags are omitted; see “Config‑driven defaults” below.

 ## Root (stan) options